-Shooting At Cincinnati Nightclub Leaves At Least 1 Dead, Dozens Injured
+More Than a Dozen People Injured in Deadly Cincinnati Nightclub Shooting

-CINCINNATI — At least two people opened fire inside a crowded nightclub early Sunday morning, killing one person and wounding more than a dozen others.
+CINCINNATI — Gunfire erupted inside a crowded nightclub early Sunday, killing one person and wounding more than a dozen others.

-Police said there is no indication the shooting at the Cameo club was terrorism related.
-Assistant Police Chief Paul Neudigate said the motive is still unclear, however.
+There was no indication the shooting at the Cameo club was terrorism related, police said.
+Assistant Police Chief Paul Neudigate said in a tweet that the motive was still unclear.
 Authorities also didn't immediately have any suspects in the 1:30 a.m. shooting on a busy weekend night.

+Neudigate tweeted that there was only one reported shooter but that police were investigating whether others were involved.
+Police had earlier said "at least a couple of shooters" were involved.

+Fifteen people were shot, police said.
+Some drove themselves to hospitals and others were taken by ambulance.

 Capt.
 Kim Williams said there was "just a lot of chaos, obviously, when shots were fired."